edilson-z/WAD-Assignment-Part-B/README.md

 * HTML: For creating a basic structure for the application.
 * CSS: For adding styles and creating a good UI and UX for users.
-* JAVASCRIPT: Used as both a frontend and backend interface, for adding functionallity to the application, acting as a storage system for files and user login information, and authenticating users.
+* JAVASCRIPT: Used as both a frontend and backend interface, for adding functionality to the application, acting as a storage system for files and user login information, and authenticating users.

 ## Its key functions should include: